lynnfaraday/aresmush.com/tutorials/config/channels.md

 Messages in channel recall will be automatically deleted after the specified timeout, in days.
 This helps keep the recall reasonably current for someone looking at the channel history - particularly on the web portal.

 The clearing happens on the timetable specified by the cron config.
 See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/code/cron.html) for help if you want to change this.

+## recall_buffer_size

+Sets the number of messages available in the channel recall (and thus the web portal chat) for all channels.